jhein420/jhein420.github.io/_pages/index.markdown

 Feel free to explore!

 Check out the Posts below to see some of my ongoing projects.
-See the Blog section to view what I have already completed.
+See the Blog section to view what I have previously worked on.

 Check out my <a href="https://github.com/jhein420"> Github </a>
 ,find me on <a href="https://www.linkedin.com/"> LinkedIn </a> or